Transponder Keys, Problems

 Why Do Transponder Keys Have Problems?

 One of the reasons why this might be the case is because the chip has been damaged.
 This might be because of dropping the key or just through wear and tear.
 This means that the signals between the chip in the key and in the car are not transmitting correctly or are transmitting intermittently, causing the key to not function properly.
 The damage can occur to any chip, but before you identify that the chip in the car is the problem, it is better to consult a locksmith to identify whether or not the problem lies in the chip in the transponder key in the first place.
-This will require the chip to be replaced which can easily be done by a qualified professional at a locksmith service.
+This will require the chip to be replaced which can easily be done by an experienced.